 "As we speak, the FBI in New York and elsewhere is doing everything they can to find out the cause of this," White House Press Secretary Ari Fleischer said Wednesday morning.
 He said there would be an autopsy for a scientific analysis of the anthrax bacteria so that investigators could "compare that to the three other instances."

 As part of her work duties, New York officials said, Nguyen accepted deliveries and assigned equipment, so almost everyone working in the hospital was in contact with her.
-The hospital remained closed for further anthrax testing and the staff was given antibiotics.
+The hospital remained closed and the staff was given antibiotics.

-Gladys George, president of Lenox Hill Hospital, the parent company of the Manhattan Eye, Ear and Throat Hospital, said so far, 1,116 individuals had been placed on antibiotics as a precautionary measure.
+Gladys Geroge, president of Lenox Hill Hospital, the parent company of the Manhattan Eye, Ear and Throat Hospital, said so far, 1,116 individuals have been placed on antibiotics as a precautionary measure.
 Up to 2,000 people may have to be treated in all.

 "Usually with inhalation anthrax, the vast majority of people have had their exposure within a two-week period though theoretically, in the literature, exposure can occur in up to 60 days," said Dr. Neal Cohen, New York City health commissioner.
 "Up to 90 percent to 95 percent of the exposures occur with 14 days so we are looking at the people who entered building during that period and we're comfortable that it's the highest likelihood of exposure."

-The FBI said some 4,000 FBI agents and 3,000 support personnel were actively working on the anthrax cases and the Sept.
-11 terror attacks in New York and near Washington.
+The FBI said some 4,000 FBI agents and 3,000 support personnel were actively working the anthrax cases and the Sept.
+11 terrorist attacks in New York and near Washington.